-Section 3: Reconfiguring Dimensionality
+Section 3: Embodyminded spatialities and narratives

 We encounter the world embodyminded: memoir and narrative personal essay play fundamental roles in disability studies scholarship and we theorize with the bodyminds we are in.
-Here we highlight how disability narrative gives us a "way in" to reconsider dimensionality - one that emphasizes disabled people are experts when it comes to disabled ways of knowing and being in the world.
+Here we highlight how disability narrative gives us a "way in" to reconsider dimensionality - one that emphasizes how disabled people are experts when it comes to disabled ways of knowing and being in the world.12

 Disabled people in particular experience the world in ways that make prominent different structures that may be invisible to others.
 Aimi Hamraie (2017) writes of the "frictioned negotiations of access and privilege" that face disabled people entering even spaces designed as "universal".
-The expectations on how people stand, move and operate are reflected not only in the built environment but comes out in our language.
+The expectations on how people stand, move and operate are reflected not only in the built environment but come out in our language.
 We might talk about people who are upstanding citizens, or we might prefer those who "stand tall" for moral principles and "stand up" for what they believe in.
-Being the opposite of these things might indicate that you are crooked or lame, or any one of a number of negative descriptors derived from terminology for disabled people's bodies and minds.10
+Being the opposite of these things might indicate that you are crooked or lame, or any one of a number of negative descriptors derived from terminology for disabled people's bodies and minds.13

 Much of the emphasis of design for disability has become a response to the built environment, whether recognized or not.
 We are surrounded by stories about exoskeletons, echolocating white cane improvements, and wheelchairs that negotiate stairs or raise people up to "eye-level".
-Much of the media enthusiasm in accessible design lies modifying bodies to address hostile design in the built world.
-Exoskeletons and wheelchairs that raise their users are "solutions" only when wheelchair use is made to seem like a "shitty, subpar option" (Nicholson, quoted in Peace 2014).
+Much of the media